2002–03 South-West Indian Ocean cyclone season: Intense Tropical Cyclone Gerry

 On February 5, MFR began tracking a tropical disturbance to the east of Madagascar's northern coast.
-The system moved to the southwest before turning to the north on February 7.
+The system moved to the south-west before turning to the north on February 7.
 By that day, the system had persistent convection around a weak circulation, located in an area of low wind shear.
 On February 8, the JTWC initiated advisories on Tropical Cyclone 16S, although initially the circulation was broad and exposed from the thunderstorms.
 The next day, MFR upgraded the depression to tropical storm status, and the Meteorological Services of Mauritius named the system Gerry.
 The storm turned to the south toward Mauritius and steadily intensified.
 On February 12, the JTWC upgraded Gerry to the equivalent of a minimal hurricane, and shortly thereafter MFR upgraded the storm to a tropical cyclone.
 Around that time, Gerry began undergoing rapid deepening, becoming an intense tropical cyclone early on February 13 while developing a well-defined eye and outflow.
 That day, the cyclone passed about 120 km east of Mauritius.
 At that time, the JTWC estimated peak 1 minute winds of 195 kph, and MFR estimated peak 10 minute winds of 165 kph.
 Subsequently, Gerry began weakening due to increasing wind shear, with the eye becoming disorganized.
 Later, the convection separated from the deepest convection, and the cyclone weakened to tropical storm status on February 14.
 The next day, JTWC discontinued advisories, and on February 16 MFR declared Jerry extratropical.
 The remnants dissipated two days later.

 Early in its duration, Gerry passed just west of Tromelin Island, producing tropical storm force winds and gusts to 111 kph.
-The cyclone originally threatened to strike Mauritius directly, but due to a more east-southeasterly motion, Gerry passed more to the east.
+The cyclone originally threatened to strike Mauritius directly, but due to a more east-south-easterly motion, Gerry passed more to the east.
 The storm forced the closure of Sir Seewoosagur Ramgoolam International Airport, along with schools and government offices.
 Wind gusts on Mauritius reached 144 kph.
 Gerry dropped heavy rainfall, peaking at 139.2 mm at Mare aux Vacoas, and it produced high waves along the northern coast.
 One person was killed who was electrocuted during the storm's passage.